 From the Old Town, it takes a half an hour to get to the beach by bus.
 Antalya Airport is just ten minutes away by rental car, shuttle buses, public buses, and taxis.

-Best places to stay in Lara Beach:
+Best places to stay in Lara Beach for first-time visitors:

 Belek is a popular tourist destination in Antalya for couples and families due to its beautiful beaches, luxury beach resorts, theme parks, golf courses, and close proximity to tourist sights such as the Roman Theater, Aspendos, and Perge ancient city.